leewc/legacy/pages/about.md

 Check me out on [StackOverflow](https://www.stackoverflow.com/users/4512948/matrixanomaly), and follow me on [Twitter](https://www.twitter.com/wenchuanlee) if you're interested. ☺

-Also, my [resume](/resume/) for a more professional look on what I've been up to.

-Thanks again for dropping by!

 <hr />
 <div style="text-align: center"> "The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well." <br/> - <i>Ralph Waldo Emerson or Leo Rosten </i> </div>